 Historical records and research would provide you with documentation to support the fact that these issues have been addressed previously.
 The case, I believe, is Bell vs. Packard.
-Effluent was coming from a business located on the proposed development site.
-While staff has not been able to find evidence of said information, ultimately the Environmental Health Department responds to issues related to septic systems, which also reviews and permits new systems that adhere to standards that do not impact the surrounding area.
+Effluent was coming from a business located on the proposed development site. from Cabrillo Highway, and is located next to several others existing development in the immediate vicinity.